neoforge-dev/starter/memory-bank/active-context.md

 4. Running targeted tests to verify our fixes

 All tests for these components are now passing, confirming that our fixes were successful.

+### Email Worker Implementation
+- Decide on a consistent queue implementation approach
+- Implement continuous processing loop in the EmailWorker class
+- Add proper error handling and retry logic
+- Update tests to match the implementation
+- Create a dedicated worker process
+- Add monitoring and metrics for email processing